mamoore1440/Econ-Blog-old/src/content/all-Notes/Concepts-Notes.md

 - Bear Market

 Now that is it formatted to economy/4 Sub sections there will be 4C2 connection posts.
-Color and give a number based on Level (Characters is Last & 3 | stop at articles like Demographics, Irrational Psychology).
+Color and give a number based on Level (Concepts is Last & 3 | stop at articles like Demographics, Irrational Psychology).
 Flip the empty space on its side and it becomes a fairly boring market.